GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Term of Appointment

-An appointment of a Teaching Assistant or Project Assistant shall be for a specific period, up to one year.
-The University is not precluded from making financial support guarantees to employees for a period longer than one year, and such guarantees may include a teaching, research, or project assistantship.
+An appointment of a Teaching, Project or Research Assistant within an employing department shall be for a specific period, up to one year.
+The academic admitting graduate program may make financial support guarantees to employees for a period longer than one year, and such guarantees may include a variety of appointments, including, but not limited to, teaching, research, and project assistantships.
+Satisfactory academic progress as defined by the Graduate School and the graduate program handbook is required for reappointment.

-Departments that employ Teaching Assistants or Project Assistants shall establish criteria for use in making appointments to these titles.
-These criteria may include but are not limited to such factors as academic record, letters of recommendation, previous relevant experience, and factors related to the academic mission of the department.
+Departments or graduate programs that employ Teaching, Project or Research Assistants shall establish criteria for use in making appointments to these titles.
+These criteria may include but are not limited to such factors as academic record, letters of recommendation, previous relevant experience, and factors related to the academic and research missions of the department.

-Copies of established departmental criteria will be available on request to employees.
-Departments are strongly encouraged to also make this information available on department websites.
+Copies of established criteria will be available on request to employees.
+Departments and graduate programs are strongly encouraged to also make this information available on their websites.
+It is important to note, the employing department is not necessarily the same as the graduate program.

 Letters of Appointment

-All newly appointed employees shall receive a letter of appointment which specifies the appointment title, experience classification (if any), appointment percentage, effective dates, salary level, length of probationary period (if any), hours of work or work assignment if known, and for eligible employees notification that insurance including health insurance and other benefits may be available and have deadlines for enrollment; the letter will also indicate a person or office to contact for information regarding benefits associated with the appointment.
+All newly appointed employees shall receive a letter of appointment from the employing department which specifies the supervisor, appointment title, experience classification (if any), appointment percentage, effective dates, salary or stipend level, length of probationary period (if any), hours of work or work assignment if known, and for eligible employees notification that insurance including health insurance and other benefits may be available and have deadlines for enrollment; the letter will also indicate a person or office to contact for information regarding benefits associated with the appointment.
 Letters of appointment shall be delivered to the employee before the start of employment.

-In addition, reappointed employees shall receive a letter of appointment which specifies the appointment title, experience classification (if any), appointment percentage, effective dates, salary level, and hours of work or work assignment if known.
+In addition, reappointed employees shall receive a letter of appointment from the employing department which specifies the supervisor, appointment title, experience classification (if any), appointment percentage, effective dates, salary level, and hours of work or work assignment if known.

-A. Except as indicated in B., an employee shall serve a probationary period equivalent to one (1) academic semester in length for an academic semester length appointment or academic year appointment.
+A. Except as indicated in B., a TA or PA shall serve a probationary period equivalent to one (1) academic semester in length for an academic semester length appointment or academic year appointment.
 Two (2) separate two (2) month summer session appointments for TAs will also satisfy the probationary period.
 All other appointments will be for a probationary period of six (6) months.
-A probationary employee may be terminated without recourse to the grievance procedure.
+A probationary period is the defined period of time during which the probationary employee may be terminated without recourse to the grievance procedure.
 The decision to terminate an employee’s appointment during the probationary period requires the approval of the chair/director of the department/unit (or designee).
 Where the employee is supervised directly by the chair/director, termination of an appointment during the probationary period requires the approval of the dean/director (or designee).
 An employee must be notified of termination in writing, during the probationary period, either delivered in person or electronically.
-No employee shall be required to serve more than one (1) probationary period as a Teaching or Project Assistant in any one department.
+No employee shall be required to serve more than one (1) probationary period in any one department.

-For an employee who receives a subsequent appointment involving a change in title or department, the appointing department may require a permissive probationary period of the same duration as described above.
-The University shall make a determination as to whether the appointee shall serve a permissive probationary period and shall notify that employee in the letter of appointment.
-The University may waive these permissive probationary periods at any time.
+For a TA or PA who receives a subsequent appointment involving a change in title or department, the appointing department may require a permissive probationary period of the same duration as described above.
+The employing department shall make a determination as to whether the appointee shall serve a permissive probationary period and shall notify that employee in the letter of appointment.
+The employing department may waive these permissive probationary periods at any time.
 The employee shall be notified by the University of the determination to waive such employee’s probationary period.
 The University shall include consideration of the employee’s performance in their prior appointment in determining whether or not to waive the probation.
 This waiver is not subject to the grievance procedure.

-B. If an employee’s performance is deemed unsatisfactory during their probation the University may extend the employee’s probation to no more than double the original length of the probationary period.
+B. If an employee’s performance is deemed unsatisfactory during their probation the supervisor and appointing department may extend the employee’s probation to no more than double the original length of the probationary period.
 If a probation is extended, the employee must be notified in the same manner as probationary termination.

-C. In the case of an employee whose performance is deemed unsatisfactory during their probation, the University may establish a remedial program.
+C. In the case of an employee whose performance is deemed unsatisfactory during their probation, the supervisor and appointing department may establish a remedial program.
 This program may be carried out during the original or extended probationary period, or during a period of non-appointment prior to a renewed appointment.
 Participation in a remedial program shall not be considered part of the employee’s work duties.

 Employees appointed on a temporary emergency basis and all hourly pay basis Project Assistants may be appointed at a level less than one-third time.